remarkjs/remark/doc/mdast.1.md

 *   `-a`, `--ast`: Output AST information;
 *   `--settings`: Output available settings.

+A -- argument tells the cli parser to stop reading flags.

 ## DIAGNOSTICS

 `mdast` exits 0 on success, and 1 otherwise.